pattertj/quantalytics/TECHNICAL_GUIDE.md

 ## Testing Requirements

-- **Command**: all changes must pass `uv run pytest --cov=quantalytics --cov-report=term-missing`.
+- **Command**: all changes must pass `uv run pytest --cov=quantalytics --cov-report=term-missing --cov-fail-under=80`.
 When the command cannot execute (e.g., uv not installed), note it in your PR/commit message and run the suite locally before merging.
 - **Coverage**: pair every new public helper with at least one test that asserts numerical correctness (use `pytest.approx` when comparing floats).
 - **Determinism**: Seed any RNG usage (see `tests/test_metrics.py`’s `np.random.default_rng(42)` pattern).
 - **Negative paths**: if a helper raises for invalid input, add an explicit test (e.g., non-numeric data passed to `_to_series` equivalents).